Higher Education (HED)

 HED 4261 College Student Development Theory (4 Credits)

-An overview of human development theories relevant to college students, of traditional and non-traditional ages.
-This application will enhance the ability of student affairs professionals as they work to maximize the affective and cognitive development of students within the college setting.
+This course is an overview of human development theories relevant to college students, of traditional and non-traditional ages.
+The application of theories covered in this course will enhance the ability of students in their roles as student affairs professionals to maximize the affective and cognitive development of students within the college setting.

 HED 4270 Internship in Student Affairs (0-6 Credits)